APOYS/mepigram_released/README.md

 ## Installation

-- The programs were written in Perl, Python2.7 and Julia (tested with Julia v0.6.2 )
+- The programs were written in Python2.7 and Julia (tested with Julia v0.6.2 )

 - mEpigram requires a graph of possible k-mer interactions to function.
 Download the graphs here:
 	* CpG mode: http://wanglab.ucsd.edu/star/mepigram/graphE-8mer.tar.gz